 I’ve used various hooks for years, usually whatever version you could find at the local home center.
 This time though, I wanted to check out the hooks from Park Tool.
 Are they noticeably different than those that have dutifully supported my bikes for the past decade?
 Before I knew it, a box of hooks was on its way from Park Tool to find out.

-In terms of storage capacity, simplicity, and cost, the bicycle storage hook simply cannot be beat.
+In terms of storage capacity, simplicity, and cost, the bicycle storage hook simply cannot be beaten.
 If you have a ceiling with sufficient height with a floor above it, you likely already have a built-in mounting system.
-Most basement ceilings will have floor joists that are spaced at 16″ on center.
+Most basement ceilings will have floor joists that are spaced at 16″ on the center.
 That’s almost the perfect width to space out a row of bicycle storage hooks.
 Simply drill a pilot hole in the center of the joist, thread in the hook, and voila, you have bicycle storage.
 If you use this method, there’s nothing else to buy and no need to build anything.
 It doesn’t matter if the ceiling is finished or completely exposed – just make sure you’re not drilling into any electrical or plumbing lines, HVAC systems, etc.

 I’ve always hung my bikes in an alternating fashion with bar up/bar down.
 This allows you to cram a bunch of bikes into a smaller space while still allowing your fairly easy access to each individual bike.